Elizabeth Cresswell: Life and career

 The amassed neighbours told of further infamies, such as when whores "in the habit of a Gentlewoman began to propose a Health to the Privy Member of a Gentleman ... and afterwards drank a Toast to her own Private Parts".
-They complained that, such was the proliferation of bawds in the area around the house that the daughters of local families were assumed to be prostitutes by the men visiting the brothel.
+They complained that, such was the proliferation of bawds in the area around the house, the daughters of local families were assumed to be prostitutes by the men visiting the brothel.
 For her iniquities, Cresswell was "sett to Hard Labour" in prison.

 Success

 By 1660, like her fellow Londoner Damaris Page, Mother Cresswell was regarded as one of the great figures of the London scene, with a talent for self-promotion.
 She declared she had "Beauties of all Complexions, from the cole-black clyng-fast to the golden lock'd insatiate, from the sleepy ey'd Slug to the lewd Fricatrix".
 She had a network of agents across the country who found her pretty young girls.
 Among her brothels, she owned one in Lincoln's Inn Fields by Whetstone Park where she sold "strong waters and fresh-faced wenches to all who had guineas to buy them with."
 Her headquarters were in a brothel on Back Alley off Moor Lane, near Cripplegate, where Moorgate station stands today.
 She also ran an office in Millbank to organise whores for local noblemen and owned both a mansion in Clerkenwell and a "House of Assignation" where women old and young could discreetly meet their lovers.
 She took on a cohort of Cavalier gentlewomen from formerly high circles of society who had opposed the parliamentarian uprising, their standing destroyed by the civil war.
 This network of women worked the alleys close to the Gresham Royal Exchange in the city, and so were known as the "Countesses of the Exchange" or "side-pillows".